orangecoco/BinaryClock/README.md

 # BinaryClock
-A  Simple binary clock using jQuery and CSS3 (New programmer trying to learn jQuery.)
+A  Simple binary clock using jQuery and CSS3.